rzeldent/platformio-espressif32-sunton/README.md

 - Battery interface JST 1.25 2p

 >[!NOTES]
->There is a special variant with a different screen init sequence, the ESP32-2432S028Rv2.
+>There is a special variant (USB-C connector) that has a different screen init sequence, the ESP32-2432S028Rv2.
-> This version has an USB-C connector

 ![ESP32-2432S028R back](assets/images/esp32-2432S028R-back.png)